martymcguire/inkscape-openscad-poly/README.md

 You'll find each path from your Inkscape file appears as a `module` in the resulting OpenSCAD file.

 The resulting OpenSCAD also contains a list of every generated module at the beginning.
-This allows easy control of the generated polygons by simply previewing (with F5) in OpenSCAD and can be easily disabled by commenting out or deleting the lines.
-If the paths in the SVG file use simple basic colors (no color gradient) this color is transformed into an OpenSCAD color() statement.
-Unfortunately OpenSCAD uses color only in preview mode (F5) not in render mode (F6).
+This allows easy control of the generated polygons by simply previewing in OpenSCAD (with F5 key) and can be easily disabled by commenting out or deleting the lines.
+If the paths in the SVG file use simple basic colors (no color gradient) this color is also transformed into an OpenSCAD color() statement and added before the module.
+Be aware that unfortunately OpenSCAD uses color only in preview mode (F5) not in render mode (F6).

 For example: